jermnelson/Colorado-Springs-Friends-Meeting-Website/2015/ninth-month/MinutesForMeetingForWorshipForBusiness.md

     It is in the silence that we still our hearts and minds so that the Spirit of God may enter.
-This silencing, this waiting in expectancy, this listening for that which is deepest within – this is what Friends call worship.
-We seek a gathered stillness in our meetings for worship so that all may feel the power of God’s love leading us and drawing us together.
+This silencing, this waiting in expectancy, this listening for that which is deepest within this is what Friends call worship.
+We seek a gathered stillness in our meetings for worship so that all may feel the power of God's love leading us and drawing us together.

     How do I prepare myself for worship?
 Do I set aside time during the week